Using SourcePipeline

 Delete SourcePipeline

-To delete a pipeline, follow these steps:
+To delete a pipeline:

 • Be careful with the selection, because clicking the name of a created pipeline will direct you to the Run pipeline page.